Policies & builtins¶

 RestrictedPython predefines several guarded access and manipulation methods:

-, which is intended to help implement immutable and semi mutable objects and attributes.
+Those and additional methods rely on a helper construct full_write_guard, which is intended to help implement immutable and semi mutable objects and attributes.

 Todo